AbdallahDev/cookie_clicker/README.md

 # cookie_clicker
-this is an automated code for the cookie clicker brawser based game.
+this is an automated code for the cookie clicker browser based game.